|

 BOULDER

-Kalgoolie is the other
+Kalgoorlie is the other

 Karlkurla, meaning "place of the silky pears".

-Kalgoolie is a mining town, but unlike
+Kalgoorlie is a mining town, but unlike

 somewhat reckless young person’s place of ‘entertainment’.
 Boulder on